RanaAlqrenawi/yrtt_tasks_backend_csharp_api/README.md

 # yrtt_tasks_backend_csharp_api

 This is a learning project on C# lambda function
+- MySQL connection
+- Environment variables